apache/skywalking-python/docs/en/setup/Installation.md

 | Kafka             | ✅              | ✅            | ✅              | ❌         |

 ### From PyPI

+> If you want to try out the latest features that are not released yet, please refer to
+> this [guide](faq/How-to-build-from-sources.md) to build from sources.

 The Python agent module is published to [PyPI](https://pypi.org/project/apache-skywalking/), from where you can use `pip` to install: